Major Flaws in Journalism

 2. Owner & Advertisers interests.

 News is too often treated as a product.
-Almost all news is political agenda driven.
+Almost all news is political agenda driven or keeps to boundaries to not upset advertisers.
 Protecting interests outweighs truth and nuance.
-If the boss of the company supports certain political stances, than those get way better positive coverage.
+If the boss of the company supports certain political stances, then those get way better positive coverage.
 Interest of clients count too.
 Even, or especially, the government may buy airtime, and everyone pretends it’s fair news.”

 ~ quote taken from Dealing with Fake & Manipulative Media